Register now for biological control for greenhouse growers online course

 Units three and four discuss the four most common banker plant systems and the importance of quality control of all biological control agents.
 The last two units address the integration of pesticides (including fungicides) with biological control agents and provides registrants with examples of biological control programs implemented by wholesale spring bedding plant growers and greenhouse vegetable growers.

-The course is taught on the eXtension campus by Heidi Wollaeger, greenhouse and nursery extension educator with MSU Extension.
+The course is taught on MSU‘s Desire-2-Learn Course Platform by Heidi Lindberg, MSU Extensiongreenhouse and nursery extension educator.
 Raymond Cloyd of Kansas State University Extension co-authored the course and provided supplemental video content.

 Individuals enrolled in this self-paced course will take a pre-test and a final exam to assess their progress on the topics associated with the course.
 Self-assessment quizzes will engage individuals with the material.
 The course also provides links to additional resources on pertinent biological control topics.
-For more information, check out the Biological Control for Greenhouse Growers flier.
-To watch the teaser for the course and to see what other online courses MSU Extension offers, visit the MSU Floriculture website.
+For more information and to watch a teaser video for this course, check out the Biological Control for Greenhouse Growers page.

 Available scholarships and incentives

-For the summer 2017 session, there are four scholarships available for those interested in the course but do not have the financial means to take it.
+For the winter 2017-18 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
 Greenhouse growers interested in the scholarship will be able to apply for it upon registering by writing a short paragraph about why you should be awarded this scholarship and how you plan to use the information in your business or professional endeavors.
 The applicants and winners will be kept confidential.
 The cost of the course will be reduced to $39.99 for scholarship winners.

-Complete the course and be entered to win one of three $75 gift cards (U.S. residents only).
-Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be in entered into a raffle for one of three $75 gift cards.
+Complete the course and be entered to win a $75 gift card (U.S. residents only).
+Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be in entered into a raffle for a $75 gift card.

 Register now for the Biological Control for Greenhouse Growers online course!